mk7kf/mk7kf.github.io/README.md

 # My Website V.3 (2023-present) 🌟

 **http://mk7kf.github.io** is the third iteration of my own GitHub website.
 I coded my website once again from scratch instead of relying on a template, but this time I focused on applying more minimal computing principles.
-This iteration is much simpler and more straightforward than V2.
-It relies only on HTML/CSS, no Javascript.
-Again, you can download all the code directly from this repository so that you can see how the website was built -- no shortcuts or other hidden packages / other apps.
+This iteration is much simpler than V2.
+It is a responsive website that relies only on HTML/CSS, no Javascript.
+Again, you can download all the code directly from this repository so that you can see how the website was built—no shortcuts or other hidden packages / other apps.
 You can use my site as a template or starting point for your own website if you wish.

 The design is a simple, single-column grid so that it can be read comfortably on a mobile as well as a desktop or laptop screen.
 There are as few images as possible on the website so that it can be loaded easily regardless of the quality of Wi-Fi.
 I've also removed a lot of the other resources and features from the previous version in order to cut down on the website's bulk, and to keep some things private.
 While I still support the collaborative and open ethos that shaped the last version of my website, the internet is becoming an increasingly sketchy place so I am trying to be more conscious about what I upload here.

 The most "complicated" dimension of the website is perhaps the Twitter timeline embedding on the "Contact" page—but even then this was a straightforward addition.
-Again, all HTML and CSS, no Javascript needed.
+Again, all HTML and CSS.

-One thing I really like about the new design I made is the addition of my Chinese name alongside my English one as the header.
+One thing I really like about the new design is the addition of my Chinese name alongside my English one as the header.
 I was also able to center the picture of my grandmother and myself as the main image.
 I also like the new font better—Arsenal, from Google Fonts.
-It's still sans-serif, but it's just a little heavier so that the text is easier to read.
+It's still sans-serif, but just a little heavier than the font in V2 so that the text is easier to read.

 ---